 It’s hard to say what it’s about, although clues abound throughout the movie, which is far more playful than any description could give it credit for.
 What’s more impressive is the way that Weerasethakul invites you into his completely original world.
 Memoria is like a feature-length version of those YouTube videos which can transport you to any soundscape in the world.
 Only playing in cinemas in perpetuity in the United States as part of an experimental run, the 360 degree sound mix gives a clear reason why this film should ideally be seen in the cinema.
 Whether it’s the humming of birds or the sounds of city life, Memoria embraces you into its vibe, making for a genuinely unique experience.
 Conversely, if it ever makes it onto your laptop screen, it would make the perfect calming soundscape to work alongside.
 I could easily imagine it having it on while going about my day job.

-Memoria plays in the Current Waves section of the Tallinn Black Nights Film Festival, running from 12th to 28th November.
+Memoria played in the Current Waves section of the Tallinn Black Nights Film Festival, when this piece was originally written.
+In cinemas Friday, January 14th.
+On various VoD platforms in June.